naukaa/academic-page/content/en/authors/admin/_index.md

       institution: Peking University
       year: 2020
     - course: B.S. in Microelectronics
-      institution: " Northwestern Polytechnical University"
+      institution: Northwestern Polytechnical University
       year: 2016
 email: yuanmingkuan@gmail.com
 superuser: true
 ---
-Mingkuan Yuan received the M.S. degree in Computer Application Technology from Peking University in 2020.
-He is currently working in Huawei.
-His research interests include image synthesis and domain adaptation.
+I am currently working in Huawei as a software engineer of computer vision.
+I have graduated with M.S. degree in Peking University.
+My research interests include image synthesis and domain adaptation, who has carried out several articles on international conferences and transactions, such as ACM-MM, IJCAI, AAAI, TCSVT, TMM, and TCYB.
+I have participated in reviewing work of international papers as the reviewer of IEEE Transactions on Circuits and Systems for Video Technology (TCSVT) and Pattern Recognition Letters (PRL).
+Moreover, my progamming language is Python.